 I ordered a heavy duty clutch, why is my pedal so easy to push?

 In the past, heavy duty clutches were associated with a clutch pedal which was harder to push.
 We have combined leverage ratio technology with premium friction material to achieve a higher capacity for torque in our clutches, without increasing the pedal effort.
 Replacing worn forks, pivot balls, bearings and hydraulics will also help.
 Many people are unaware that, as a clutch wears out, it gets harder to push.
-Used to the way the pedal feels, most people are surprised by how easy the new system works.
+Most people are surprised by how easy the new system works after using a worn out sytem.

 Compared to a factory clutch, why is a performance clutch more aggressive when it is engaged?

 Any time you increase the torque capacity of a clutch by using high-torque friction material, you can expect this.
 A factory clutch, which engages smoothly, will slip when additional power is introduced.
 We have spent considerable time, effort and money in an attempt to provide the best possible material, in order to minimize this effect.
-Sadly, this is one of the many aftereffects that come from turning up your power.
 One thing you can do to help is to (ever so slightly) increase the RPM of the engine while engaging the clutch.

 Why does my clutch "chatter" when I back up a load, and is there anything I can do to stop it?